Limerick

-Limerick (/ˈlɪmərɪk/ LIM-ər-ik; Luimneach [ˈl̪ˠɪmʲ(ə)nʲəx]) is a western city in Ireland situated within County Limerick.
-It is in the province of Munster and is located in the Mid-West which comprises part of the Southern Region.
-With a population of 94,192 at the 2016 census, Limerick is the third-most populous urban area in the state, and the fourth-most populous city on the island of Ireland at the 2011 census.
-The city lies on the River Shannon, with the historic core of the city located on King's Island, which is bounded by the Shannon and Abbey Rivers.
-Limerick is also located at the head of the Shannon Estuary, where the river widens before it flows into the Atlantic Ocean.
+Limerick (/ˈlɪmərɪk/ LIM-ər-ik; Luimneach [ˈl̪ˠɪmʲ(ə)nʲəx]) is a city in western Ireland, in County Limerick.
+It is in the province of Munster and is in the Mid-West which comprises part of the Southern Region.
+With a population of 102,287 at the 2022 census, Limerick is the third-most populous urban area in Ireland, and the fourth-most populous city on the island of Ireland.
+It was founded by Scandinavian settlers in 812, during the Viking Age.

+The city straddles the River Shannon, with the historic core of the city located on King's Island, which is bounded by the Shannon and Abbey Rivers.
+Limerick is at the head of the Shannon Estuary, where the river widens before it flows into the Atlantic Ocean.
 Limerick City and County Council is the local authority for the city.

-Geography and political subdivisions
+Geography and metropolitan area

-At the 2016 census, the Metropolitan District of Limerick had a population of 104,952.
-On 1 June 2014 following the merger of Limerick City and County Council, a new Metropolitan District of Limerick was formed within the united council, which extended the city area.
-The Metropolitan District includes the city urban area and extends outwards towards Patrickswell in the west and Castleconnell in the east.
-The City Metropolitan Area however excludes city suburbs located within County Clare.

 Limerick is located on the River Shannon with four main river-crossing points near the city centre.
 To the south of the city is the Golden Vale, an area of rich pastureland.
 Historically, much of the city's industry was based on this agricultural hinterland.

+On 1 June 2014, following the amalgamation of the separate local government areas of the county of Limerick and the local government area of the city of Limerick to form Limerick City and County, a new Metropolitan District of Limerick was formed within the united council, which extended the city area.
+The Metropolitan District includes the city urban area and extends outwards towards Patrickswell in the west and Castleconnell in the east.
+The City Metropolitan Area however excludes city suburbs located within County Clare.
+At the 2016 census, the Metropolitan District of Limerick had a population of 104,952.